radialHuman/ds_notes/notes/2024/genai/_checklist.md

         - llama index citation query engine
         - from langchain.chains import create_citation_fuzzy_match_chain
     - Metadata details : hierarchical details
+- vision rag
+    - colpali
+    - clip :  two encoders are trained, openai
+    - Align : same but from google
+    - siglip : adds sigmoid so that two batches are not processed
+    - EVA
+    - MetaClip
+    - CLIPA
+    - DFN
+    - lit : pre-trained image encoder is froozen and only text is trained
+    - Siglit
+    - imagebind
+    - FuDD
+    -
 - Which framework
     - llamaindex
     - langchain